heisenburger/typora-theme-refine/README.md

 ## Notable features

-### Local typefaces
+### Local typefaces only

 For ultra-fast performance and the smallest footprint on your computer, this theme uses only preinstalled typefaces.
-This will mean that your theme might look different to the thumbnails, but it should still look beautiful nonetheless.
-(Though if you'd like to replicate exactly what you see in the thumbnails, check out the [font stack](#Font stack))
+This means your theme might look different to the thumbnails, but it should still look beautiful nonetheless.
+(Though if you'd like to replicate exactly what you see in the thumbnails, check out the [font stack](#font-stack)).

-This also means your Typora will work as intended if you're offline.
+This also means your Typora will work beautifully offline.
 Internet-free writing retreat, here we come!

 ### Varied heading styles